TaylorResearchLab/CFDIKG/Tutorials/CFDE_Hackathons/Tutorial_CFDE_Hackathon_5-2022.md

 [http://neo4j-hubkid.dev.hubmapconsortium.org:7474/browser](http://neo4j-hubkid.dev.hubmapconsortium.org:7474/browser)

 Password to the Bolt interface will be distributed during tutorial session.
-If you want a user password to bolt, email taylordm at chop <dot> edu
+If you want a user password to the Bolt interface after the tutorial is over, email taylordm at chop <dot> edu

 **Jupyter Binder URL**: